Loopring/protocols/packages/loopring_v3/README.md

 ### Circuits

-The code of our circuits is currently not open source.
-If you have access to the private repo `protocol3-circuits` please clone it and update the `circuit_src_folder` variable in `circuit/CMakeLists.txt` so it points to the correct folder.
+Clone the `protocol3-circuits` repo and update the `circuit_src_folder` variable in `circuit/CMakeLists.txt` so it points to the correct folder.

 ```
 make